 The physiology or functioning of the human body.
 The processes going on in all organ systems, including considerable emphasis on metabolism and blood.
 For biology majors.
 Not open to pre-medical majors.
-Two lectures and one 3-hour laboratory period a week.
-Prerequisite, General Zoology 61-62 or equivalent and some beginning chemistry.
-1946-47 and alternate years.
+Two lectures and one 3-hour labora-tory period a week.
+Prerequisite, General Zoology 61-62 or equivalent and some be-ginning chemistry.
+1948-49 and alternato years.
 Lab. fee, \$4 each semester.

 235-236.
 GENERAL PHYSIOLOGY.
-3 credits each semester.

-A study of all physiological principles.
-Fundamental life processes as exhibited in all organisms, especially in the complicated organ systems of the higher vertebrates.
+3 credits each semester. in all organisms, especially in the complicated organ systems of the higher vertebrates.
 Required of pre-medical students.
 Prerequisites, Inorganic and Organic Chemistry.
 Two lectures and one 3-hour laboratory period a week.
 1947-48 and alternate years.
 Lab. fee, \$4 each semester.